 4.2 The Nominating Committee shall seek faculty members representing the University’s mission as a globally-engaged public university committed to enhancing global perspectives of all CSULB students.
 Preference is to be given to faculty members with experience in administration, fiscal affairs, shared governance, curriculum assessment, student services, and/or program evaluation.
 Previous service on ACIP, which qualifies one for senior leadership in the Council, is desired.

 4.3 The Nominating Committee shall forward their nomination to the Academic Senate.
 The Academic Senate shall vote to recommend the nominee to the president of the University.

+4.4 In the event that the ACIP representative resigns or is otherwise unable to complete the term of office the Executive Committee of the Academic Senate shall appoint a replacement consistent with the requirements of 4.2 to serve the remainder of the term.

 5.0 OVERLAPPING TERMS